nautobot/nautobot-app-golden-config/docs/admin/install.md

 pip install nautobot-golden-config
 ```

-To ensure Golden Config is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-golden-config` package:
+To ensure Nautobot Golden Config is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-golden-config` package:

 ```shell
 echo nautobot-golden-config >> local_requirements.txt